Ak5cel/heartify-cli/.github/README.md

 There's no (known) limit to the number of songs Heartify can fetch, so bring along your massive library of 7000 liked songs (or more?)!
 Just be prepared for it to take a bit longer with the measures in place to account for Spotify's rate limits.

+### Fully local

+Heartify collects no data.
+All data is stored locally on your device where heartify is installed, and can be deleted by running `heartify logout`.
+You can also revoke access at any time from your Spotify account page at Spotify Account > Security and privacy > Manage apps.

 ## Getting Started